abdullahonus/abdullahonus/README.md

 <br />

 #### Hi, i'm [Abdullah Onus](https://abdullahonus.me/), and I am 22 years old.
 I am passionately self-taught with Flutter and am a freelance computer engineer from Turkey.
 I pay great attention to the experience, architecture and code quality of the things I build.
-I took part in many professional projects both as a frontand and a backand.
+I took part in many professional projects both as a frontend and a backend.
 I also have experience with Java and Unity with C#.
 <br />
 <br />
 <br />